astropy/astropy-APEs/APE2.rst

 fixes necessitate slop in the exact timing.
 So more what you'd call guidelines than actual rules.

+Rapid Feature Releases
+^^^^^^^^^^^^^^^^^^^^^^

+This plan is not meant to exclude the possibility of releases *more* frequent than every six months.
+Six months should be considered both the maximum and the default timeline, but a *shorter* time between releases is allowable, if the community agrees it is worthwhile.
+When/if this happens, the subsequent LTS release should be timed such that is at least two years after the last LTS, even though that may mean there are more than 3 releases between the LTSs.

+For example, if a new feature is perceived by the Astropy developer community as being of great importance, and is completed only three months after the v1.0 release, a v1.1 release could occur at that time.
+Once that release has completed, the release clock is "reset", so v1.2 would be released six months after v1.1, even though it is not yet 12 months after v1.0.
+The next two releases would then be v1.3 and v1.4, because v1.4 would only be 21 months after v1.0. v2.0 would then either come three months or six months later, depending on how much work is planned to be new in v2.0.

 Releases and backwards compatibility
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^